 Thanks to the generosity of our supporters, we managed to raise enough money to buy the land and begin building.
 We now have compost latrines and some temporary classrooms on site which have enabled us to reopen the school.
 Follow our blog for more details of our progress.

 But we still have a long way to go.
-We need text books, exercise books, pencils and food for our students (we feed them breakfast – porridge – and lunch when funds allow).
-As well as proper permanent classrooms, we need to build teachers’ quarters and a school office.
-And we need a bus to bring the more distant children to school (some of them have a six mile walk to get there).
-Of course there will then be the monthly running costs which we estimate will come to around $1000 US.
+We need textbooks, exercise books, pencils and food for our students (we feed them breakfast – porridge – and lunch when funds allow).
+As well as proper permanent classrooms, we need to build teachers’ quarters and dormitories for those children who have great distances to travel.
+Of course there are also the monthly running costs which, including food and teachers’ salaries, comes to around $1000 US.
 It’s a huge project but we have dared to dream, and that’s how every great undertaking begins.

 Thank you so much.

 Can I start a GoFundMe campaign to fundraise for the school?
 Perhaps I could twin the school with a vegan eco school in Benin!
 I’m also a very good vegan cook who has studied nutrition on BSc (Hons).
 Would love to support the school in some way.

 I am so so sorry for my delay in replying to you.
 Thank you so much for your message, we would be absolutely thrilled to receive help from you.
 If you can help in any way at all, that would be wonderful.
 Thank you again.